jringold/pqc-lab/linux/README.md

 # Post-Quantum Certificate Authority — Ubuntu 26.04 LTS

 Automated deployment of a post-quantum PKI stack on Ubuntu 26.04 LTS using either **LibOQS** or **Microsoft SymCrypt** as the OpenSSL 3.x provider.
-Deploys a full CA hierarchy (Root CA → Intermediate CA → Server Certificate) secured with **ML-DSA** keys, and an Apache 2.4 web server with **TLS 1.3 + ML-KEM** key exchange — proven end-to-end from a dedicated client VM.
+Deploys a full CA hierarchy (Root CA → Intermediate CA → Server Certificate) secured with **ML-DSA** keys, and an Apache 2.4 web server with **TLS 1.3 + ML-KEM** key exchange — proven end-to-end from a dedicated Ubuntu desktop client VM.

 Two deployment paths are provided.
 Both produce identical results; the only difference is where the VMs run.